joshua-seals/appstore-testing/README.md

 ## CI/CD

 Github Actions are employed to lint, test, and build this project.
+This repository automates the building and publishing of docker images in `develop` & `master\main` branches.
+These published images can be found [here](https://hub.docker.com/repository/docker/helxplatform/appstore) and are tagged thusly:

+#develop-branch
+- appstore:develop
+- appstore:(short-commit-sha)
+- appstore:vX.X.X-prereleaseX 👈 Where the version is the expected next release version and prerelease number is the amount of commits on that version.
+#master-branch
+- appstore:latest
+- appstore:(short-commit-sha)
+- appstore:vX.X.X

 Linting Action:

-Inline comments within the code such as `#noqa: F401` are necessary items that instruct the linter to bypass or perform a special action for specific sections of code.
-***DO NOT DELETE these inline comments.
+Inline comments within the code such as #noqa: F401 are necessary items that instruct the linter to bypass or perform a special action for specific sections of code. ***DO NOT DELETE these inline comments.

 ## Packaging